GLOBAL MARKETS-World stocks set for 4th month of gains in data-heavy week

 Brent LCOc1 added 38 cents to $69.10 a barrel, while U.S. crude CLc1 rose 39 cents to $66.71.

-Usually volatile cryptocurrencies enjoyed a quiet start to the week with bitcoin BTC=BTSP steadying around $36,000 while its smaller rival Ethereum ETH=ETSP rose nearly 4% to $2,481.
+Unusually quiet cryptocurrencies showed some signs of volatility in holiday-stricken trading with bitcoin BTC=BTSP rising 4% to $37,000 while its smaller rival Ethereum ETH=ETSP climbed 8% to $2,578.

 Emerging markets http://tmsnrt.rs/2ihRugV